GuanyuCui/BiSPER/README.md

 ### Calculating Lambda Values (Optional)

-Pre-included lambda values are found in `BiSPER/datasets/<dataset_name>.lambda`.
+Pre-calculated lambda values are found in `BiSPER/datasets/<dataset_name>.lambda`.
 To recalculate:

 - Ensure the existence of `<dataset_name>-compressed_sorted.bin` (refer to Dataset Preparation).
 - Execute `python get_lambda.py <dataset_name>` from the BiSPER root directory.
 The lambda value will be recalculated and saved to `BiSPER/datasets/<dataset_name>.lambda`.